Marzhan220470/Jewelryshop/README.md

       System.out.println("Phone");
       String phone = sc.nextLine();

-      // RegistrationDAO registrationDAO = new RegistrationDAO();
-      // registrationDAO.registerUser(name, surname, phone);

-      // Create a command for adding a product
       Product newProduct = jewelryShop.createProduct("New Product", 99.99, "Description of the new product");
       Command addProductCommand = new AddProductCommand(jewelryShop, newProduct);
       addProductCommand.execute();